causify-ai/tutorials/class_project_instructions/Projects/CausalPy_Project_Description.md

 **Description**

-CausalPy is a Python library designed for causal inference and analysis, allowing users to identify and estimate causal relationships from observational data.
-It provides tools for modeling, testing, and visualizing causal effects, making it an essential resource for data scientists looking to understand the impact of interventions and confounding variables.
+CausalPy is a Python library designed for causal inference, enabling users to estimate causal effects from observational data.
+It provides tools for identifying and estimating causal relationships using methods such as propensity score matching, regression discontinuity, and instrumental variables.
+CausalPy aids in understanding how changes in one variable can influence another, making it an essential tool for data scientists focused on causal analysis.

-**Project Blueprint**

 ---

-### Project 1: Causal Impact of Study Hours on Academic Performance
+### Project 1: Analyzing the Impact of Educational Programs on Student Performance

-- **Difficulty**: 1 (Easy)
+**Difficulty**: 1 (Easy)

-- **Project Objective**: To determine the causal effect of study hours on students' academic performance by analyzing observational data from a university dataset.
-The goal is to optimize study strategies for better performance.
+**Project Objective**: The goal is to evaluate the effect of a specific educational intervention (e.g., tutoring programs) on student performance in standardized tests.

-- **Dataset Suggestions**: Look for datasets on Kaggle or educational platforms that provide data on students' study habits and grades.
+**Dataset Suggestions**: Look for datasets on educational performance available on Kaggle, or check out open government education portals.

-- **Tasks**:
+**Tasks**:
-  - **Data Collection**: Gather data on students’ study hours, grades, and demographic information.
+- **Data Collection**: Gather data on student performance, demographic information, and details about the educational program.
-  - **Data Cleaning**: Preprocess the dataset to handle missing values and outliers.
+- **Preprocessing**: Clean the dataset, handle missing values, and ensure the data is suitable for analysis.
-  - **Causal Model Specification**: Utilize CausalPy to define a causal graph representing the relationships between study hours and academic performance.
+- **Exploratory Data Analysis (EDA)**: Perform EDA to understand the distributions and relationships in the data.
+- **Causal Inference Setup**: Use CausalPy to identify the treatment group (students who participated in the program) and the control group (students who did not).
-  - **Estimate Causal Effects**: Use CausalPy to estimate the causal effect of study hours on grades using techniques like propensity score matching.
+- **Estimate Causal Effect**: Apply propensity score matching to estimate the causal effect of the program on student performance.
-  - **Results Interpretation**: Analyze the results to provide actionable insights for improving study habits.

-- **Bonus Ideas (Optional)**:
-  - Compare the causal effects of study hours across different demographics (e.g., major, year of study).
-  - Explore the impact of additional factors like tutoring or extracurricular activities on grades.
+- **Interpret Results**: Analyze the results and visualize the causal effect using appropriate plots.

 ---

-### Project 2: Analyzing the Effect of Marketing Campaigns on Sales
+### Project 2: Evaluating the Effect of Marketing Campaigns on Sales Performance

-- **Difficulty**: 2 (Medium)
+**Difficulty**: 2 (Medium)

-- **Project Objective**: To analyze the causal effect of different marketing campaigns on product sales, optimizing marketing strategies based on empirical evidence.
+**Project Objective**: The project aims to measure the causal impact of various marketing campaigns on product sales over a defined period.

-- **Dataset Suggestions**: Find datasets on Kaggle that include sales data along with marketing campaign details (e.g., online ads, promotions).
+**Dataset Suggestions**: Search for sales and marketing campaign datasets on Kaggle or utilize public datasets from marketing research organizations.

-- **Tasks**:
+**Tasks**:
-  - **Data Acquisition**: Collect sales data and marketing campaign details over a defined period.
+- **Data Acquisition**: Collect sales data and marketing campaign data, including details like campaign type, duration, and expenditure.
+- **Data Cleaning and Preparation**: Clean the dataset and create relevant features to enhance the analysis.
-  - **Exploratory Data Analysis**: Conduct EDA to understand trends, seasonality, and correlations.
+- **Exploratory Analysis**: Conduct EDA to visualize sales trends and marketing campaign effectiveness.
-  - **Causal Inference Framework**: Use CausalPy to set up a causal framework, identifying potential confounders like seasonality or economic conditions.
+- **Causal Model Specification**: Use CausalPy to specify a causal model, identifying potential confounders and control variables.
-  - **Causal Effect Estimation**: Implement causal inference techniques to estimate the impact of each marketing campaign on sales.
+- **Causal Estimation**: Implement regression discontinuity or instrumental variable methods to estimate the causal effect of campaigns on sales.
-  - **Visualization**: Create visualizations to illustrate the causal relationships and effects identified.

-- **Bonus Ideas (Optional)**:
-  - Analyze the effectiveness of different marketing channels (e.g., social media vs. email).
-  - Conduct a sensitivity analysis to assess the robustness of the causal estimates.
+- **Evaluate and Present Findings**: Summarize the findings, providing insights into which campaigns were most effective and visualizing the causal impacts.

 ---

-### Project 3: Understanding the Impact of Remote Work on Employee Productivity
+### Project 3: Analyzing the Effect of Remote Work on Employee Productivity

-- **Difficulty**: 3 (Hard)
+**Difficulty**: 3 (Hard)

-- **Project Objective**: To investigate the causal impact of remote work arrangements on employee productivity, providing insights for organizational policy-making.
+**Project Objective**: The aim is to investigate the causal relationship between the shift to remote work and employee productivity levels across different sectors.

-- **Dataset Suggestions**: Explore open government datasets or Kaggle datasets that include information on employee productivity metrics and work arrangements.
+**Dataset Suggestions**: Utilize datasets from public labor statistics or research organizations that track productivity metrics pre- and post-remote work policies.

-- **Tasks**:
+**Tasks**:
-  - **Data Gathering**: Compile a dataset containing productivity metrics, work arrangements (remote, hybrid, in-office), and employee demographics.
+- **Data Gathering**: Collect data on employee productivity metrics, work environment changes, and demographic information.
-  - **Data Preprocessing**: Clean and preprocess the dataset to ensure quality and consistency.
-  - **Causal Graph Development**: Create a causal graph using CausalPy to represent the relationships among remote work, productivity, and potential confounders.
+- **Data Wrangling**: Process the data, ensuring that it is clean and structured for causal analysis.
+- **In-depth EDA**: Conduct a thorough exploratory analysis to identify trends in productivity before and after the remote work transition.
-  - **Causal Inference Analysis**: Apply CausalPy methods to estimate the causal effect of remote work on productivity, controlling for confounding variables.
+- **Causal Inference Framework**: Use CausalPy to set up a causal framework, identifying treatment and control groups based on remote work adoption.
-  - **Policy Recommendations**: Analyze the findings and provide recommendations for organizational policies regarding remote work.

-- **Bonus Ideas (Optional)**:
-  - Investigate the role of additional factors such as team collaboration tools or work-life balance in moderating the effect of remote work on productivity.
+- **Advanced Causal Estimation**: Apply advanced causal inference techniques such as difference-in-differences or synthetic control methods to analyze the impact on productivity.
+- **Interpretation and Visualization**: Present the findings, emphasizing the causal relationships and visualizing the changes in productivity across different sectors.

+**Bonus Ideas (Optional)**:
+- For Project 1, consider comparing the effects of different types of educational interventions.
+- For Project 2, analyze the long-term effects of marketing campaigns on customer retention and lifetime value.
-  - Conduct a longitudinal analysis to see how the impact of remote work evolves over time.
+- For Project 3, explore the impact of remote work on employee well-being and job satisfaction as additional metrics.

----

-These projects will provide students with hands-on experience in causal inference, utilizing CausalPy to derive meaningful insights from data while developing their analytical skills.